taramurphy/taramurphy.github.io/_pages/students.md

     title: "Keith Bannister graduation"
 ---

-### Research students
-I'm honoured to have worked with so many talented students over the years.
+I'm honoured to have worked with many talented students over the years.
+We always have undergraduate research projects available in our group, so contact me if you're interested.

 * Current 	     Andrew Zic, PhD
 * Current 	     Dougal Dobie, PhD